MinecraftDotNo/nodebb-theme-persona/README.md

-Persona theme for NodeBB
+Minecraft.no theme for NodeBB
 ====================

-Persona is the new default theme for NodeBB as of v0.7.1
+A fork of Persona, the new default theme for NodeBB as of v0.7.1

 ## Addons